 Teaching Inquiry Fellows Program

 The goal of this program is to convene faculty as a reflective community of inquiry as they explore the interdisciplinary and disciplinary education research literature and the systematic methods that can be used for rigorous scholarly inquiry into teaching.
 This program begins in late summer and culminates in the spring, and includes an initial multi-day retreat, in-person meetings every 2-3 weeks during the academic year, and the production of a reflective e-portfolio.
 Participation in the Teaching Inquiry Fellows is strongly recommended prior to application to the Faculty Scholars Program.
+The application period for this program is currently closed.

 Online & Hybrid Course Design Faculty Fellows